Gunge: 1980s

-The most famous instances of the said gunging tradition opens in 1987 with the first Kids Choice Awards.
+The most famous instances of the said sliming tradition opens in 1987 with the first Kids Choice Awards.

 In Britain and Europe, in the early 1980s, children's gunge-based game shows were the norm.
 Particularly shows like How Dare You! on ITV and Crackerjack on the BBC ensured that the gunging element featured on shows for the decade to come.
 On How Dare You!, one of the main games was 'Teach Them a Lesson', where children got the opportunity to drench their teacher or representative from their school in gunge while sitting above a knee deep filled gunge tank.
 After this game the teachers were sometimes knocked off their perch by one of show's presenters and into the gunge tank.
 On Crackerjack, the two weekly celebrities, one male and one female, would compete against host Stu Francis in a gunge based gamed called "Take A Chance" to try to win points for their child contestant.
 Failure to answer questions correctly would lead to Francis and/or the celebrity guest being covered in gunge.
 Additionally, sometimes the winner would get gunged regardless as punishment for laughing at their opponent, especially if it was Francis.

 Later in the 1980s, the BBC launched Double Dare, based on the US style format, but much sloppier than its U.S. counterpart.
 Also, gunge started to appear on mainstream shows such as Game for a Laugh on ITV and Noel's Saturday Roadshow on the BBC.

 Other countries in Europe also started to have gunge elements on mainstream shows.
 Un, dos, tres... responda otra vez on TVE in Spain often had contestants throwing buckets of gunge at each other.
 Also, Donnerlippchen, a television show in Germany, had many messy games; the climax of the show was dunking the team's suited boss in a dunk tank and pouring custard down inside every team members pair of boxer shorts.

 The New Zealand children's show What Now has used gunge over the years since its launch in 1981.
 As of 2015 the show is still broadcasting on channel 2 each Sunday morning from 8 am.
 Various segments of the show using gunge include, tank of terror, gunge on the run, flushed away, frog in the bog and brain freeze.